 If you overlook the crowds, the Palace of Versailles is as regal and lavish as you could imagine.
 Enormous canopied beds, exquisite artwork, marbled walls, and gold in every direction you look.
 It’s easy to see why the French felt resentful of the privilege enjoyed by the aristocracy, passionately beginning a revolution.

 As beautiful as the palace is, it was not the highlight of our visit.
-We absolutely loved exploring the gardens and far end of the estate, where Marie Antoinette’s hamlet and the Trianon Palaces are.
+We absolutely loved exploring the gardens, the Orangerie, and far end of the estate, where Marie Antoinette’s hamlet and the Trianon Palaces are.
 We spent so much time enjoying the calm and peacefulness of this part of Versailles that we almost missed the last train back to Paris!

 There is so much history and beauty to enjoy at Versailles, that we had to break this post up into three parts.
 In Part One, we take you on a tour of the Château.
 In Part Two we’ll visit the Trianon Palaces and in Part Three we explore the Queen’s Hamlet, my personal favourite!